 Growing up in Trinidad in the nineteen fifties and sixties, Christmas was very special and highly anticipated.

-During the post-war years in T&T, just about everyone in our neighborhoods were poor – I still remember food rationing from that time.
+During the post-war years in T&T, just about everyone in our neighborhoods was poor – I still remember food rationing from that time.

 However, somehow our parents managed to make the holidays enjoyable and memorable.
 I remember in those days how much work my parents did to create a festive atmosphere over the holidays, even from my earliest childhood when we lived on Broadway in San Fernando.